-A Christmas banner with lightbulbs.
+A Christmas banner with old, burnt out lightbulbs.

 I’ve finally caught up on all of my Christmas decorating and I’m so excited to share a favorite craft, a Christmas banner with lightbulbs.
 Huh???
 Yup, I used old Christmas tree lightbulbs to make a banner for my guest bedroom.
 I love how it turned out, plus it was so easy to do.
 Who doesn’t love that?

 I had a few Christmas crafts I wanted to do this year and a Christmas banner with light bulbs wasn’t one of them, but when I found a few dead bulbs floating around in our Christmas boxes, I decided to try to make a banner for the guest bedroom.

 *This post contains affiliate links.
 For more info, please read my disclosure.

 The idea was to spray them with vinegar water and Rust-Oleum Mirror Glass Spray Paint, to make them look like mercury glass, and then string them up with red and white baker’s twine.
 Sounds reasonable right?
 I certainly thought so. 😉

 First, I stuck the bulbs into a piece of insulation we had leftover, to make them easier to spray, and then I sprayed one coat of the Rust-Oleum Mirror Effect Spray.
 I let the paint set up for a minute and then I lightly spritzed the bulbs with a vinegar and water solution (just like I did when I turned a mason jar into a lamp here, and an old window into a mirror, here)

 The spray actually dries very quickly but I waited until the next day to string them with the baker’s twine.
 To do that I made a simple knot and put the bulb in the loop.
 I tied a loop on each end to hold the banner up, and we were in business.
 (No, I don’t have man hands, they belong to the hubs…because he refuses to touch my camera. 😉 )